ThemeAwesome/WP-Forge/README.md

 ###Github Updater###
 Added support for Andy Fragen's [Github Updater] (https://github.com/afragen/github-updater) - Now you can update WP-Forge from within the WordPress dashboard itself. `Make sure you download and install the plugin`.

-##WP-Forge Forums##
+##WP-Forge Support##
-If you need help with implementation or if you run into issues, you can post your questions/issues here [WP-Forge Issues:] (https://github.com/tsquez/wp-forge/issues)
+If you need help with implementation or if you run into issues, you can post your questions/issues here [WP-Forge Issues] (https://github.com/tsquez/wp-forge/issues)

 ###WP-Forge was built with the following tools###
 * [WordPress Theme Standards] (http://codex.wordpress.org/Theme_Development) - A list of standards that all themes should be coded with set forth by WordPress.